BaselHorany/ProgressStatusBar/README.md

         mProgressStatusBar = new ProgressStatusBar(this); //initialize

 	//show progress
-        mProgressStatusBar.setFakeProgress(3000,true); //make fake progress from 0 to 100 in 3 sec. true/false for display percentage text.
+        mProgressStatusBar.setFakeProgress(3000,true); //make fake progress from 0 to 100 in 3 sec. true/false for display the percentage text.
 	//or
         mProgressStatusBar.setProgress(60,false); //set progress value manually